 Heart rate and systolic and diastolic blood pressure, and temperature ('vital signs') will be assessed as outlined below; assessments may be obtained in either the supine or seated position.
-Axillary temperature is allowed to be taken, and no conversion is required.

 A single set of vital signs will be obtained at Visit 1 (Screening) and the Premature Discontinuation Visit.